-By /s/ Richard Anthony Cunningham

-Richard Anthony Cunningham Chief Executive Officer (Principal Executive Officer) By /s/ Daniel George
+By /s/ Richard Anthony Cunningham Richard Anthony Cunningham Chief Executive Officer (Principal Executive Officer)

-/s/ Daniel George Daniel George
+/s/ Daniel George

+Daniel George

-Chief Financial Officer (Principal Financial and Accounting Officer)
+Chief Financial Officer

+(Principal Financial and Accounting Officer)

 This certification accompanies the Form 10-Q to which it relates, is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of Anebulo Pharmaceuticals, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing.